smolinad/qml_baselines/README.md

 ## Model 1: Quantum Variational Circuit (Farhi & Neven)
 - Description: Implements a quantum variational circuit for MNIST Digits classification, as per Farhi & Neven (2018).
 - Directory: `/mnist`
+- We introduce a companion Marimo notebook.
+Marimo is a new generation Python notebook that provides reactive and interactive data insights.
+  The notebook is located [](here), and it can by run as follows:
+    + Install `marimo` with `pip install marimo`.
+    + Download the notebook, and in the dowload directory (or saved directory) run `marimo edit nameofthenotebook.py`.
+    + A local host will promp in your default browser, just as Jupyter notebook.

 ## Model 2: Quantum Support Vector Machine with $ZZ$-feature map
 - Description: Implements a quantum version of a support vector machine for classification tasks.